 These types of people usually feel like they are super important, there is no one quite like them, and they are extremely unique.
 It’s more than arrogance and vanity, it’s a feeling of being more important than others.

 2) Preoccupation with fantasies of unlimited success, power, brilliance, beauty, or ideal love

 This trait is not the typical want for your hopes and dreams to come true.
 It’s the delusion of reality and when your wants aren’t reflective of those dreams in a pure and honest way.
 Nothing anyone does is good enough, and everything they do is.
 It’s toxic!

 3) Belief that they’re special, unique, and should only associate with high-status people or institutions

-Narcissists will make themselves into the most special, unique, and amazing person you’ve ever met.
+Narcissists will make themselves into the most special, unique, and amazing people you’ve ever met.
 They are too good for almost everyone and believe they should only be associated with high-status people or institutions.